Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 When I do carry it around my shoulder, the thickly padded strap is comfortable, if carrying many pounds on one shoulder is ever comfortable.

-Even the smallest Retrospective 10 I'm showing here is big enough to swallow professional DSLRs like the Nikon D3 and pro zooms like the 70-200mm VR II, complete with their reversed hoods.
+Even the Retrospective 10 I'm most often showing here is big enough to swallow professional DSLRs like the Nikon D6 and pro zooms like the 70-200mm f/2.8 FL, complete with their reversed hoods.

-This Retrospective 10 easily can hold more than I would want to carry around my shoulder; but it's perfect to haul in or out of a vehicle or lodging at the ends of a day.
+The Retrospective 10 easily can hold more than I would want to carry around my shoulder, and it's perfect to haul in or out of a vehicle or lodging at the ends of a day.
 Most people would actually use this around their necks.

 This Retrospective 10 bag weighs three pounds (1,400g), empty!
 This is a heavy, durable bag.
 When I'm in the field, I'm a lightweight shooter, often bringing gear which totals to only two pounds for all my lenses and body, so when I first got this bag, I was hoping it might have a free camera inside.
 Nope; it's just a heavy bag, as is any bag this big and durable.
 This is another reason I use this as a reserve bag back in the car, instead of trying to shoulder it all day.